by Vova Ovsiienko – Sep 1, 2021 8:16:00 AM • 8 min

 Information should describe the behavior and actions of a person, and this information can be drawn from a variety of sources: stories of correspondence, diaries, and photographs - to psychological tests, and audio and video recordings of the person of interest.

-With the help of new film industry technologies, it is now possible to create an exact robotic copy with advanced AI capable of reproducing the facial expressions, movements, and personal character of an individual.
+With the help of new film industry technologies, it is now possible to create an exact robotic copy with advanced generative AI capable of reproducing the facial expressions, movements, and personal character of an individual.

 Thanks to so-called Death Tech, a person can upload memories, voices, and behaviors into an electronic medium and thus live forever.
 In addition, there have already been cases involving the digitalization of the deceased.